Onekamm/Onekamm/README.md

-- 👋 Hi, I’m @Onekamm
+- 👋 Hi, I’m Kam
 - 👀 I’m interested in Finding myself
-- 🌱 I’m currently learning Networks and security
+- 🌱 I’m currently learning Cybersecurity with Software engineering aspects thrown in to have broader knowledge

 - 📫 How to reach me kameronj40@gmail.com